UoB-COMSM0166/2026-group-27/README.md

 Impact: This avoids "broken" game seeds, in which the player can become irritated by an important item missing or an unattainable exit.

 -The Solution: Safe Zones and Grid Alignment
 We built a "Safe Zone" around the starting position to keep the player from dying right away.
 In the player's first view, enemies are prohibited from spawning.
-Additionally, we made all objects "snap" to a 32-pixel grid so that neither the player nor the adversary would ever be trapped on a wall's corner while traveling.
+Additionally, we made all objects "snap" to a 32-pixel grid so that neither the player nor the adversary would ever be trapped on a wall's corner while travelling.

 ## 5.4 Team Integration: Boss Mechanics
-For the final BOSS encounter, we moved away from simple random movement.To make the endgame more challenging,the BOSS employs a targeted fan-shaped strike that fires a spread of projectiles in a 45-degree arc centered directly on the player.
+For the final BOSS encounter, we moved away from simple random movement.
+To make the endgame more challenging, the BOSS employs a targeted fan-shaped strike that fires a spread of projectiles in a 45-degree arc centred directly on the player.
 This means the player cannot simply stand still.
 This implementation required combining our work on player-tracking math with our projectile physics system.

 # 6. Evaluation